Ryannn06/Plant.co/README.md

 To install, run:
 > npm install nextauth

-## 2. Run the Development Server
+## Run the Development Server
 1. Run npm run dev to start the development server.
 2. Visit http://localhost:3000 to view your application.
 3. Edit app/layout.tsx (or pages/index.tsx) file and save it to see the updated result in your browser.

-## 3. Launch XAMPP Control Panel.
+## Launch XAMPP Control Panel.
 Start Apache and MySQL Server.

-## 4. Rnn the Client Server
+## Run the Client Server
-On another new command prompt, run npm run server to start the api server.
+On another command prompt, run npm run server to start the api server.

 ###Create Data Table
 a.
 Visit http://localhost:3001/user_registration to create table for user credentials